-A ‘whole of school’ approach refers to adopting a holistic view of the school environment, recognising that student health and wellbeing are the result of complex and overlapping factors in the school’s environment.
+A ‘whole of school’ approach takes a holistic view, recognising that student health and wellbeing are the result of complex and overlapping factors in the school’s environment.

 Substantial social learning happens outside the classroom.

-Feeling a sense of belonging and connection to school, and having positive role models, can help to protect young people from experiencing harms from alcohol and other drugs.1, 2 A good school culture may also have other positive benefits, such as reducing bullying and increasing physical activity.3
+Feeling a sense of belonging and connection to a school, and having positive role models, can help to protect young people from experiencing harm from alcohol and other drugs.1, 2 A good school culture may also have other positive benefits for students, such as reducing bullying and increasing their physical activity.3

-A whole of school approach can include having policies and plans in place for the management of any alcohol or other drug-related incidents.
-Establishing and promoting clear protocols ensures that everyone understands roles and behavioural expectations, while emphasising the school’s commitment to preventing harm.4
+A ‘whole of school’ approach includes policies and plans for the management of any alcohol or other drug-related incidents.
+Establishing and promoting clear protocols ensures that everyone understands their role and expected behaviours, while emphasising the school’s commitment to preventing harm.4

-This approach works alongside the provision of evidence-based drug education in the classroom.
+This approach works alongside evidence-based drug education in the classroom.

 Drug education in the classroom